Programs and Services

 The University Police provide a wide range of programs to the University community aimed at empowering students, staff, faculty and tenants to become partners in the detection and prevention of crime.
 Specialized programs as well as general safety information are available for individuals or groups of any size.

 The SAFE Team provides transportation and escort from point to point on the campus.
 Do you have to go across campus at night?
 Don't take a risk by going it alone!
-The SAFE Team is on patrol Mon-Thurs, 5:30pm - 2:00am and Fri-Sun, 6:30pm - 2:00am.
+The SAFE Team hours are Monday-Sunday from 6:30pm - 2:00am.

 Campus Safety Guide